 - Authors: Wizards RPG Team

 Every role playing game has several books that explain the rules and contain campaign stories.
-It would be tempting to buy one but it can be risky.
-Dungeons and Dragons may be the most well-known role playing game, but there are many similar games and even D&D has several editions with different rules.
+It would be tempting to buy one, but it can be risky.
+Dungeons and Dragons may be the most well-known role playing game, but there are many similar games, and even D&D has numerous editions with different rules.

 I personally prefer running D&D 5th edition rules.
 There are players, who prefer to play by 3.5 edition rules, like a friend of mine.

 Another great gift for a brand new Dungeons and Dragons player is The Essentials Kit, which has most of the stuff one would need for a first D&D game.

 Heroes’ Feast — Gift for D&D Players Who Like to Cook